honojs/website/middleware/builtin/trailing-slash.md

 app.get('/about/me/', (c) => c.text('With Trailing Slash'))
 ```

-Example of redirecting a GET request to `/about/me/` to `/about/me`.
+Example of redirecting a GET request of `/about/me/` to `/about/me`.

 ```ts
 import { Hono } from 'hono'